 Here is a step-by-step guide on how to recover photos from a CFexpress card using Disk Drill:

-- Click “Search for lost data”: After selecting the memory card, click the “Search for lost data” button in the lower right corner of the window.
+- After selecting the memory card, click the “Search for lost data” button in the lower right corner of the window.
 It will initiate the scanning process.

-- Preview Recoverable Files: Once the scan is complete, Disk Drill will display a list of all the files that it has found on your memory card.
+- Once the scan is complete, Disk Drill will display a list of all the files that it has found on your memory card.
 Clicking on the “Pictures” category on the left side of the window displays a list of subcategories by file type.
 Select the CR2 tab.
 You can preview each photo by clicking on the eye icon.

-- Click “Recover”: Finally, click the “Recover” button in the lower right corner of the window to start the recovery process.
+- Finally, click the “Recover” button in the lower right corner of the window to start the recovery process.
 Disk Drill will now recover the selected photos and save them to the location you specified in the previous step.

 Option B: PhotoRec